The Bricks (album)

-The Bricks is the second studio album by American rap group the Outsidaz.
+The Bricks is the studio album by American rap group the Outsidaz.
 It was released on June 19, 2001 via Rufflife Records.
 The record featured guest appearances from Method Man, Redman and Kelis.
 Audio production was handled by Rockwilder, Mr. Porter, Young Zee, DJ Twinz, Hotrunner, Gov Mattic, Self-Service, with Chris Schwartz served as executive producer.
 The Bricks peaked at number 68 on the Top R&B/Hip-Hop Albums, number 48 on the Top Heatseekers and number 29 on the Independent Albums charts.